B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Recipient not found or wrong routing address

-Keep customer identifiers and invoicing address validated against the Annuaire.
+Keep customer identifiers and invoicing addresses validated against the Annuaire.

 Missing new mandatory particulars